vuxcode/pr1-project-gentlelynx/time-report.md

 # Time Report

+- 2025-05-07 14:00 Worked for 30 minutes.
+Swore for 1 hour.
+  - *Tried a solution for creating a table dynamically, which did not work*

 - 2025-05-05 11:00 Worked for 1 hour.
   - *Fixed the form by moving the button out of it*
   - *Started looking at table generation*